Áine Lawlor: One to One

-Lawlor also presents on an intermittent One to One, a current affairs interview programme on RTÉ One.
+Lawlor also presented on an intermittent basis One to One, a current affairs interview programme on RTÉ One.
 She spent one interview with Libertas Institute leader, Declan Ganley, "looking over the top of her glasses at him, utterly determined to put a halt to his gallop, and still he kept on coming" according to one reviewer.
 Another review from the Independent group claimed that, in her interview with academic Samantha Power, Lawlor "allowed Power to drone on in that earnest and humourless way peculiar to people who think that what they have to say is of grave global import".

+The Week In Politics

+She hosted the programme between 2011 and 2026.
+She retired from RTÉ on 12 July 2026.

 Personal life

 Lawlor currently lives in Dublin with her husband Ian Wilson, and her four children.
 Her husband is also a well known producer in RTÉ 2fm.
 Her interests include gardening and growing and cooking her own food.
 She does yoga and Pilates twice a week.

 Lawlor was presented with the Trinity College Alumni Award in 2008.

 Lawlor featured in the RTÉ Television production 'Keys to my life' which was broadcast on 19 September 2021.